santiagoprodanoff/santiagoprodanoff/README.md

 <h2 align="center"> Hi, I'm Santiago Prodanoff 👋 <br/> </h2>

-<p align="center"> <samp>Knowledgeable Full Stack Engineer with 4+ years of experience focused on the Backend using Python and Django.
-Skilled in AWS stack like EC2, Elastic Beanstalk, Route 53, S3, RDB, Lambda, SNS, ECS, Fargate, Amplify.
+<p align="center"> <samp>Knowledgeable Full Stack Engineer with 5+ years of experience focused on the Backend using Python and Django.
+Skilled in AWS stack like EC2, Elastic Beanstalk, Route 53, S3, RDB, Lambda, SNS, SQS, ECS, ECR, Fargate, Amplify.
 Participated in the development of Frontend functionalities using React and React Native with Redux.
 Collaborated with teams of all kinds and sizes, most of them distributed in different countries.
 Creative team player, who enjoys thinking out of the box and sharing his ideas.
 Strategic thinker looking to learn continuously